 I tend to be somewhere in the middle as far as how important an ethnicity estimate is, or should be, in family tree research.
 If your ethnicity estimate is very different from what you were expecting, then it deserves a second look.

 If your updated ethnicity results still make a lot of sense geographically (i.e. the updated region is very close geographically to where you know your ancestors were from), then you really have nothing to worry about.
+In this case, it would appear that your Ancestry results align with what you know about your family tree.

 How accurate is my new ethnicity estimate?